Advertisement

 Plus, as aforementioned, if they don’t comply, social media companies could face fines of up to $50 million.

-“Age-restricted users” will not be penalised if they manage to open an account and even the tech giants won’t be on the hook for fines if there are individuals who flout the ban.
-They would only be fined for “systematic” failures of the new “systems and processes” the government will be expecting them to build.
+“Age-restricted users” will not be penalised if they manage to open an account, and even the tech giants won’t be on the hook for fines if there are individuals who flout the ban.
+They would only be fined for “systematic” failures of the new “systems and processes” that the government will be expecting them to build.

 “This is a landmark reform,” Mr Albanese said in a statement.
 “We know some kids will find workarounds, but we’re sending a message to social media companies to clean up their act.”